-The form introduced here is called the Classical Yang Family Style Tai Chi Chuan with 108 moves within its matrix.
+The form that I practice is called the Classical Yang Family Style Tai Chi Chuan.
+There are 108 moves within its matrix.
 This ancient and unique form was transmitted to me by Sifu H Won Gim.

 The 108 moves are attainable by anyone regardless of age or condition but require time, patient and diligence in daily practice.

-The form introduced here is attainable, yet challenging because it is a psychological journey for self-discovery.
+It is challenging because it is a psychological journey for self-discovery.

-The foundation is beneficial in uniting mind and body on a physical, mental playing field.
+The foundation is beneficial on a physical, mental playing field.

 Unification of mind and body will help you to observe your energy field as you practice maneuver your reality with confidence.